great-expectations/great_expectations/docs/guides/tutorials/getting_started/create_your_first_expectations.rst

 #.
 The next cell passes the Profiler config to the ``BasicSuiteBuilderProfiler``, which will then profile the data and create the relevant Expectations to add to your ``taxi.demo`` suite.

 #.
-The last cell does several things again: It saves the Expectation Suite to disk, runs the validation against the loaded data batch, and then builds and opens Data Docs, so you can look at the validation results.
+The last cell does several things again: It saves the Expectation Suite to disk, runs the validation against the loaded data batch, and then builds and opens Data Docs, so you can look at the validation results. *We will explain the validation step later in the "Validate your data" section.*

 **Let's execute all the cells** and wait for Great Expectations to open a browser window with Data Docs. **Go to the next step in the tutorial** for an explanation of what you see in Data Docs!